omnificentsystems/oscloud-docs/docs/Peering/Peering Policy.md

 ## Peering Information

-Omnificent Systems has an open peering policy, however we do have several basic requirements:
+Omnificent Systems has an open peering policy, however we do have a few basic requirements:

-* Peering partners must not be a current Omnificent Systems transit customer.

 * Peering partners must maintain a 24x7 Network Operations Center.